couchbaselabs/tuqtng/docs/n1ql-v1.md

 If the argument the aggregate function is '*' all rows are considered.
 If the argument to the aggregate function is anything else, then if the result of evaluating the expression is Null or Missing, that row is eliminated.

-COUNT(expr) - always returns 0 or a positive integer
+COUNT(expr) - the number of items in the group where the result of evaluating expr is not eliminiated.
+Always returns 0 or a positive integer.
+If DISTINCT keyword is included the results of evaluating expr are compared and duplicate values are eliminiated.

 MIN(expr) - min returns the minimum value of all values in the group.
 The minimum value is the first non-NULL, non-MISSING value that would result from an ORDER BY on the same expression.  min returns NULL if there are no non-NULL, non-MISSING values.